When it comes to Labia sizes, or shapes, what’s the general range in size? And why the increase in people requesting labiaplasty surgery?

 Before we go into why labias are suddenly the subject of so much social media interest, let’s define the “two pairs” of labia:

-- labia majora (known as the outer labia), which are larger or more plump in appearance than the inner labia, and
+- labia majora (outer labia), is larger or more plump in appearance than the inner labia.

-- the inner labia, formally known as the labia minora, which are the skin folds between the outer labia and the vagina opening.
+- the inner labia, formally known as the labia minora, refers to the skin folds between the outer labia and the vagina opening.

-The labia have a protective role in the physique of a woman’s body, essentially the labia are tissues that protect sensitive areas of the female genital area (clitoris, vaginal opening, urethra).
+The labia has a protective role in the physique of a woman’s body.
+Essentially the labia is tissue that protects sensitive areas of the female genital area (clitoris, vaginal opening, urethra).